-My thumbs are the wrong shape – my knees wobble – I’m too nervous – I never learned how to do that – it’s too hard … and so on go the student excuses.
+My thumbs are the wrong shape – my knees wobble – I’m too nervous – it’s too hard … and so on go the student excuses.

 In such cases I invariably use my standard sympathetic, most helpful reply – “Just do it!”
-And the amazing thing is that that is often (ok, not always, but often) all it takes to overcome a technical problem.
+And the amazing thing is that that is often (ok, not always, but often) all it takes to overcome the issue.

 Some examples (here we go … )

 Taishiro (Japanese name meaning ambitious boy, and so he is) complains his fourth finger is too weak to play smoothly a particularly awkward passage.
 Now the difficulty has nothing to do with the strength or otherwise of his fourth finger.
-It’s all to do with his thinking that’s where the problem is, and so he stiffens up, creates tension, and hey presto – lumpy passage!
-Refuse to worry about the passage, let go the tension, and JUST DO IT.
+It’s all to do with his worrying that’s where the problem is, and so he stiffens up, creates tension, and hey presto – a lumpy passage!
+So I tell him, refuse to worry about the passage, let go the tension, and JUST DO IT.
 And you know what?
-It works
+It works.

 Then there’s Malina from Poland (apparently it means raspberry) who says it’s impossible to trill with her third and fourth fingers and goes through extraordinary contortions to avoid doing so.
-Once again, the real problem is that she doesn’t actually have a problem, she only thinks she has – and so she stiffens up, creates tension, and hey presto, can’t trill.
-Forget that you can’t do it, let go of the tension, and JUST DO IT.
-Now is that a beautiful trill I hear or what?
+Once again, the real problem is that she doesn’t actually have a problem, she only thinks she has – and so she stiffens up, creates tension, and what do you know, she can’t trill.
+So I tell her, forget that you think it’s impossible, and JUST DO IT.
+Now is that a beautiful trill I’m hearing or what?

 And finally we have Frances (it means from France, but she’s definitely a Brit) who keeps missing left hand octave leaps – because she thinks she is going to miss them, and gets all tense and silly.
 This really is an easy one.
-All she has to do is relax, banish that thought of hitting the wrong octave, take it for granted she will hit the right one, and (just like Yuja Wang does), JUST DO IT
+All she has to do is relax, banish that thought of hitting the wrong octave, take it for granted she will hit the right one, and JUST DO IT.

 Anyone spot a pattern here?

-One of the very most difficult things for a pianist to learn is how to release unwanted tension (some tension is good, but that’s another post, coming later).
-I would have to say, in my experience, one of the best ways to avoid unwanted tension is to refuse to believe there is a physical/technical problem and – you guessed it – JUST DO IT.
+One of the very most difficult things for a pianist to learn is how to believe they can do what they think they can’t.
+And the best way to cope with that is to banish that negativity and – you guessed it – JUST DO IT.

 Just try it